elpilasgsm/sfedu-ictis-ap-sorting/README.md

 # sfedu-ictis-ap-sorting
-Sorting algorithms using C++ for course Algorithmization and programming
+Sorting algorithms using C++ for course 'Algorithmization and programming'